SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 NOW:
-* BUG: Only the first scavenger hunt ALPHA runs, even with other intent.
+* Test bug fix: Only the first scavenger hunt ALPHA runs, even with other intent.
 Looks like it's just using the default.
-* Still getting issue with git not ignoring data folder
+* Conversation first part of audio is being cut off, looks like amp is disabled initially for a moment.
+Started happening after the attempted pitch refactor.
 * Put bluetooth beacons on props or tape to stuff.
-* Make one of the peas louder either #3 or #4
-* Extend the VAPI's timeout before asking "are you still there?"
+* Fix LEDs not stopping when sleeping from a conversation.
+* Make conversation voice sound childish.
+Maybe just do call/response from wakword+intent only.
+* Mix the audio for grandma pea finale.
 * Change "We're ready too" intent to something non-sequential
 * Yawn has gone when sleeping from conversation.
-* Fix up the LED lights in botany room.
-* Make plantasia tune.
 * Clean up mic ports on #3.
 Check others.
 * Verify we got cache hits for everything scavenger hunty and cratery.
-* Do a full run-through.
-* Grandma is being triggered too often.
-Maybe add "grandma" to the script.
+* Make one of the peas louder either #3 or #4

 TONIGHT:
 * Charge everything.